open-mv-sandbox/ptero/README.md

 ## Dacti Viewer

 To explore the development of dacti, this repository contains a reference viewer implementation.
 This viewer may be eventually split out and renamed to become its own application in the future.

 ## Building Standalone JS Library

 This project uses wasm-bindgen to create the JS bindings around the WebAssembly based package.
 To generate the package for use in projects, run `wasm-pack build` in the JS crate's directory.
 See the [wasm-pack documentation](https://rustwasm.github.io/docs/wasm-pack/) for more information.

 You do not need to build the library manually for the web example.

+## Miri

+This project is additionally tested using the [Miri project](https://github.com/rust-lang/miri).
+While no unsafe code is used in ptero, this additionally verifies dependencies are behaving safely too.

 ## Related Projects